berkeleymt/berkeley.mt/content/events/bmmt-2025-online.md

 submit questions!
 {% end %}

-BmMT is open to middle school students in **grades 8 or below**.
+BmMT Online is open to middle school students in **grades 8 or below**.
 In particular, there is **no lower age limit** to participate; advanced elementary school students are welcome to compete.
 Teams may have up to 5 students.
-You do not have to be local to the Bay Area or California to register for BmMT.
+You do not have to be local to the Bay Area or California to register for BmMT Online.

 The online tournament will take place synchronously on **June 7, 2025**.
 If you're looking for our in-person tournament on April 12, 2025, details can